mzandinia/sample-project-on-AWS/week2/README.md

-# Week 2: Deploy Ansible on EC2 and push the configuration via it to Nexus
+# Week 2: Deploy Ansible on EC2 and Configure Nexus

-This repository contains Terraform configurations and scripts to deploy Ansible on an AWS EC2.
-In the other hand we configure the Nexus repository via Ansible to proxy various Linux distributions.
+This week's project focuses on the deployment of Ansible on an AWS EC2 instance and the subsequent configuration of a Nexus repository using Ansible.
+This setup is designed to proxy various Linux distributions.

 ## Disclaimer